 - AC only

-The optional wireless control provides on-demand operation from over 2.5 miles (4 km) away.
-There is also 3- and 5-step, wired control and local control available.
+Optional wireless control provides remote operation using either 900 MHz or 2.4 GHz communication.
+There is also 3 and 5-step wired control and local control available.